Vietnam.vn - Nền tảng quảng bá Việt Nam

 Confusion continues over labor costs.
 While U.S. wages are about three times higher than in Taiwan, TechInsights says the high level of automation in modern silicon wafer factories means labor costs account for less than 2% of total costs.

-Based on these findings, the difference in operating costs between a factory in Arizona and a factory in Taiwan would be small, despite significant differences in wages and other costs.
+Based on these findings, the difference in operating costs between a factory in Arizona and Taiwan would be small, despite significant differences in wages and other costs.
 This suggests that automation and equipment costs play a much more important role than labor costs in determining the total cost of chip manufacturing.

 Because of semiconductor ambitions, the US heavily subsidizes TSMC and Samsung

 It’s worth noting that the wafers TSMC currently processes at Fab 21 are sent back to Taiwan for slicing, testing, and packaging.
 Some of the chips are then sent to China or other countries for installation in terminals, while others are returned to the US.
-As a result, the logistics of US-made wafers are a little more complicated than those made in Taiwan.
+As a result, the logistics of US-made wafers are a bit more complicated than those made in Taiwan.
 However, analysts say this is unlikely to significantly increase costs, although TSMC reportedly charges a 30% premium for US-made chips.

 Source: https://thanhnien.vn/chip-tsmc-san-xuat-tai-my-lieu-co-dat-hon-tai-dai-loan-185250327111500979.htm